alexcowan/software-development-class/README.md

 <h3>Post-Class Assignments</h3>
 <ol>
 	<li><strong>Do/Individual: Finish Your Static Page</strong>
 <br>WHAT?
 Finish your static page.
 While this is an individual assignment, you will likely need to coordinate as a group.
-Be sure to add the following set of comments demonstrating your understanding of the individual HTML+CSS concepts: <br>COMING SOON. <br> Be prepared to explain how it delivers (will deliver) on your user stories and prototypes.
+Be sure to add the following set of comments demonstrating your understanding of the individual HTML+CSS concepts: <br>
+Selecting an Overall Style (Theme in WP)<br>
+Creating Elements in HTML<br>
+Styling them with External CSS <br>
+Be prepared to explain how it delivers (will deliver) on your user stories and prototypes.
 <br><br>WHERE?
 Submit the URL of the page.</li>
 </ol>